Regulations Regarding Radar/Red Light Tickets#

 The current process is as follows:

-- Photos are sent with the first notice of your summons and complaint by regular mail.
+- Photos and video links are sent with the first notice of your summons and complaint via regular mail.

-- If you fail to pay or appear by the "respond by" date listed in that notice, a second notice may be sent by regular mail.
+- If you fail to pay or appear by the "respond by" date listed in that notice, a second notice may be sent via regular mail.

 - If you fail to respond, you may be personally served by a Certified Peace Officer with a summons and complaint which will include an arraignment date.

-- If you wish to contest the service charge, you must come to the Municipal Court to set a Hearing Date.
+- If you wish to contest the service charge, you must come to the Municipal Court to file a Motion to Waive the Service Cost.
+If your motion is denied, a Service Cost Hearing Date will be scheduled.

 If you wish to plead guilty and pay your ticket, you may bring payment in person to the Fort Collins Municipal Court Clerks' Office.
-You may also pay by phone with MasterCard or Visa by calling
+You may also pay online at https://www.fcgov.com/tickets-fines

 If you are the registered owner of the vehicle but were not driving the vehicle when the photo was taken, you have three options to address this citation: